jaceyshome/regression-puppeteer/README.md

 ![demo screenshot](docs/demo.jpeg)

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project with docker.

 ## Prerequisites